Has an application been submitted

 All planning applications carry with them the duty to notify the owners and occupants of neighbouring properties.
 In general terms, "neighbours" are persons having an interest in land within 20 metres of the application site boundary.
 Neighbour notification advises of the submission of an application, where to inspect its details and how to make comment.
 You do not have to be neighbour notified to comment on a proposal.
 Certain types of application are placed in the "public notices" section of a local newspaper, giving the same information.
 If you receive a 'notice to neighbours' on a standard form from the council, it will tell you that an application has been submitted.
 A site plan will also be included showing the location of the proposal.
 If you are in doubt you should contact Development Management at Aurora House, Clydebank.

 Neighbours are not provided with a full set of the plans submitted, and it is therefore necessary to inspect the application in order to be clear about the exact nature and extent of the proposal.

 Anyone can comment on an application.
 Comments on applications can be made using the Council's online planning register.
-First find the application in question and then select the 'Make a Comment on this Application' option at the bottom of the page.
+First find the application in question and then select the 'Make a Comment on this Application' option at the top of the page.
 Alternatively you can Contact Us.

 The Council should receive your comments during the published consultation period or they could be too late to be considered.
 The consultation deadline will be specified in the neighbour notification or the press advert.
 Contact the Case Officer for advice if you are unable to comment within the time specified.
 For applications going to Planning Committee, representations should be received 21 days before the Committee date, or they may not be included in the officer's report.
 Late representations will be reported to the Committee verbally but it is at the Committee's discretion whether or not they will be considered.